benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/ui/views/mvc_developer_guide.md

 ### Model:
 * Contains data related to the display of the view
 * Treat backend service as separate models
-* Notifies view controller updates and gets updated by the view controller
+* Gets updated by the view controller

 ### View:
 * Presentation of UI